-- 3.1 The Third Schedule of ANR-91 mandates the submission of a formal notification to CAAS of any accident or incidents that is listed in the schedule.
-It also stipulates the timeframe for making a report. - 3.2 A formal notification should be made using the CAAS(AW)139 SAIRS form Part 1: Initial Notification.
-The form can be downloaded from the CAAS website at www.caas.gov.sg. - 3.3 The operator or pilot-in-command should provide all available and accurate information in the initial notification.
-However, the operator should not delay the initial notification because of incomplete information.
+- 3.1 A formal notification should be made using the CAAS(AW)139 SAIRS form Part 1: Initial Notification.
+The form can be downloaded from the CAAS website at www.caas.gov.sg. - 3.2 The operator or pilot-in-command should provide all available and accurate information in the initial notification.
+However, the operator or pilot-in-command should not delay the initial notification because of incomplete information.
 Follow-up reports should be provided as more information becomes available.
-The operator is strongly advised to provide prompt information to CAAS on the results of investigations and the actions taken to control the situation to minimise direct CAAS involvement in the investigative activity. - 3.4 Formal notification are to be made by the operator through the submission of the completed CAAS(AW)139 form to CAAS via email or in any other manner acceptable to the Authority.
-Submission should be made to caas.gov.sg. - 3.5 The Appendix provides the reporting process and the stipulated reporting deadlines. - 3.6 For the reporting of occurrences related to the transport of dangerous goods as described in items (16) and (17) of paragraph 1(b) of the Third Schedule of ANR-91, only Part 4 of CAAS AW139 needs to be completed.
-Operators may refer to CAAS Advisory Circular AC-DGR-3, Mandatory Reporting of Dangerous Goods Incidents and Accidents on the reporting of such occurrences to CAAS.
+The operator or pilot-in-command is strongly advised to provide prompt information to CAAS on the results of investigations and the actions taken to control the situation to minimise direct CAAS involvement in the investigative activity. - 3.3 Formal notification are to be made by the operator through the submission of the completed CAAS(AW)139 form to CAAS via email or in any other manner acceptable to the Authority.
+Submission should be made to caas_dfirs@caas.gov.sg. - 3.4 The Appendix provides the reporting process and the stipulated reporting deadlines. - 3.5 For the reporting of occurrences related to the transport of dangerous goods as described in items (16) and (17) of paragraph 1(b) of the Third Schedule of ANR-91, only Part 4 of CAAS AW139 needs to be completed.
+Operators may refer to CAAS Advisory Circular AC 92-3-2 Reporting of Dangerous Goods Occurrences on the reporting of such occurrences to CAAS.